kristiehuang/TicTacToe-React/README.md

 ## Things I learned
 * Lifting a state to parent component
 * Basic React syntax
+* 'this' explicitly declared in an arrow fxn

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).